“Let the employees bring forward suggestions on how to improve employee morale”

 A twist on the old employee suggestion box

-“We followed this up by putting a small twist on the old employeee suggestion box idea, which can often be seen like a black hole – you don’t know if someone saw your note or what happened to it.
+“You don’t know if someone saw your note or what happened to it.
 Our idea was to use a flow chart and an ideas board where people post ideas.”

 “When/if five fellow employees tag a proposal to support it, they can present it to the management team, who will then investigate the feasibility and report back with an explained go or no go.
 Our open culture allows sensitive feedback via one to one but this board promotes great participation in a brainstorming forum”, he explains and points to the board.